 Due to the stigma surrounding burnout, employees may view it as a reflection of their weakness or incompetence.
 Many struggling employees feign cold and flu symptoms in exchange for sick days, and while this provides momentary relief, it ultimately leaves the problem unsolved.
 The lack of dialogue between employer and employee promotes a vicious cycle that may have dire consequences on both work and home life.

 The onus, therefore, is on the employer.
 In an effort to curb burnout in the office or at home, employers should attempt to establish trust and open communication, which is easier said than done.
-When team members have learnt to feel a sense of shame or embarrassment around burnout, speaking up is difficult.
+When team members have learned to feel a sense of shame or embarrassment around burnout, speaking up is difficult.

 Meaningful Group Activities